miromanestar/AutoAttend/server/docs.md

 Creates an event

 ### `/events/{id}`
-Allows for overwiting an event
+Allows for overwiting an event, including either starting or stopping

 ### `/events/{id}/participants`
 Adds participants to an event